SwissDataScienceCenter/renku/docs/how-to-guides/general/install-packages.rst

 The process for adding packages to your Renku project is a little different depending on which language you are using- for example Python or R.
-Alternatively, for both R and Python, you may use Anaconda's environment management system.
+Alternatively, for both R and Python, you may use conda's environment management system.
 All three of these options work with Renku.

 Select the tab below for the documentation relevant to you.